jjermany/Plex-Donate/README.md

 ### Configure integrations

 Use the **Integration settings** panel in the admin dashboard to store PayPal, Wizarr, SMTP, and optional Plex credentials.
 Values are written to the database so they survive restarts without exposing secrets in environment files.

+Each integration also provides a **Test** button directly beneath the save action so you can validate credentials before rolling them out to donors.

+PayPal settings now include fields for the subscription plan ID, recurring price, and currency.
+The plan ID powers the "Open PayPal subscription" button on shareable invite pages, and the price is shown as a reminder to donors before they generate their Plex invite.

 ### Running